ayanopt/2023-momentum/article.md

 This project demonstrates that systematic approaches to trading can be profitable when properly implemented with appropriate risk controls.
 The key is combining sound statistical methods with practical market knowledge and robust execution infrastructure.

-## References and Resources
+## Resources

-**Technical References**:
-- Hastie, T., Tibshirani, R., & Friedman, J. (2009).
-The Elements of Statistical Learning
-- Chan, E. (2009).
-Quantitative Trading: How to Build Your Own Algorithmic Trading Business
-- Lopez de Prado, M. (2018).
-Advances in Financial Machine Learning

 **Data Sources**:
-- Market data obtained through standard financial APIs
+- Market data obtained through TD Ameritrade (deprecated) API
 - Technical indicators calculated using custom implementations
 - Backtesting performed on historical SPY data from 2022-2023